-C. THE CIRCUIT COURT ERRED IN HOLDING THAT TO APPLY BUDGET ITEM 404(R)(2) ONLY PROSPECTIVELY WOULD CREATE A RESULT THAT IS ARBITRARY, CAPRICIOUS AND ABSURD.
+III.
+THE CIRCUIT COURT ERRED IN HOLDING THAT TO APPLY BUDGET ITEM 404(R)(2) only prospectively would create a result that is arbitrary, capricious and absurd.

 The circuit court further justified its retroactive application of Budget Item 404(R) by finding that applying it only prospectively would "be very arbitrary" and "so capricious that it should fit within the definition of being absurd," because it would result in different systems of earned sentence credit eligibility during different time periods.
-J.A.
-124-25.
+Tr.
+33-34.
 The circuit court's reliance on the absurdity doctrine in this case is misplaced.

 In the context of statutory construction, "the anti-absurdity limitation has a legal, not colloquial, meaning."
 Tvardek v.
 Powhatan Vill.
 Homeowners Ass'n, Inc., 291 Va.
 269, 280 (2016).
-Courts have defined an "absurd" result as one in which the statute at issue would be internally inconsistent or impossible to implement.
-Id. (noting that a "classic example would be a literal, but entirely dysfunctional, interpretation 'validating' an act while simultaneously 'nullifying' it."); see also City of Charlottesville, 299 Va. at 532; Appalachian Power Co., 876 S.E.2d at 358 n.5.
+Courts have defined an "absurd" result as one in which the statute would be internally inconsistent or the statute would be impossible to implement.
+Id. (noting that a "classic example would be a literal, but entirely dysfunctional, interpretation 'validating' an act while simultaneously 'nullifying' it.").

-Further, this Court has advised that courts must exercise caution when examining whether the plain language of a statute creates an absurd result, in order to avoid substituting its own policy judgment for that of the legislature: "Our fidelity to the statutory text does not permit us to weigh policy arguments for and against legislation, holding out the possibility that we would fashion an interpretation based upon avoiding policies that a litigant thinks to be absurd."
-Tvardek, 291 Va. at 279; see also City of Charlottesville, 299 Va. at 532 ("The judiciary is not to substitute its own judgment in place of the General Assembly's; rather than inferring the intent of legislation, our role is to ascertain the intent of the General Assembly as evidenced by the words used by it.").
+Further, a court must exercise caution when examining whether the plain language of a statute creates an absurd result to avoid substituting its own policy judgment for that of the legislature.
+"Our fidelity to the statutory text does not permit us to weigh policy arguments for and against legislation, holding out the possibility that we would fashion an interpretation based upon avoiding policies that a litigant thinks to be absurd."
+Id. at 279.

-Thus, to justify disregarding the plain language of the Budget Item and making an inference of retroactivity, the circuit court in this case was required to determine that it would be impossible to implement the Budget Item as written, or that the plain language of the legislation contained an internal inconsistency.

-VDOC did not provide any evidence that it would be impossible to implement the Budget Item only prospectively - nor did they even make that assertion.
+Thus, to justify disregarding the plain language of the Budget Item and making an inference of retroactivity, the circuit court was required to determine that it would be impossible to implement the Budget Item as written, or that it would result in an internal inconsistency.
+Respondents did not provide any evidence that it would be impossible to implement the Budget Item only prospectively - nor did they even make that assertion.
 The court below did not make any factual findings to that effect.
-These glaring omissions in the record compel the conclusion that implementing the restrictions contained in the Budget Item only prospectively would be both possible and internally consistent.
+These glaring omissions in the record compel the commonsense conclusion that implementing the restrictions contained in the Budget Item only prospectively would be both possible and internally consistent.

-Further, both context and common sense support the conclusion that it would, in fact, be possible and straightforward to apply the Budget Item only prospectively.
-The VDOC has already implemented a complicated, multi-faceted earned sentence credit system.
-The General Assembly very intentionally created a two-tiered system of eligibility for expanded sentence credits when it passed HB 5148 in 2020.
-Further, within that system, individuals are eligible to earn different numbers of credits depending on their classification level, which may change every year.
+In fact, VDOC has already implemented a complicated, multi-faceted earned sentence credit system.
+The General Assembly very intentionally created a two-tiered system when it passed HB 5148 in 2020.
 By the time the biennial budget bill was passed and signed in June 2022, VDOC had completed its recalculation of sentences for those whose release dates were sufficiently near that, upon the award of retroactive sentence credits, they might be eligible for immediate release.
-See J.A.
-64 ("VDOC's Court and Legal Unit identified inmates who ... potentially had recalculated release dates prior to July 1, 2022 and therefore would need to be released within 60 days of the effective date of the amendment.").
-Thus, it is clear that VDOC is entirely capable of implementing a system that awards credits to different people at different rates, depending on the person's individualized circumstances.
+See Mot. to Dism.
+4 ("VDOC's Court and Legal Unit identified inmates who ... potentially had recalculated release dates prior to July 1, 2022 and therefore would need to be released within 60 days of the effective date of the amendment.").